-Viscose production is a resource-intensive process that can lead to air and water emissions that impact overall environmental quality.
-Nanollose's long term plan is to use and recommend viscose manufacturers that use best practices with its fibre production, monitor and reduce overall emissions, use a closed loop process, and minimize air and water pollution and encourage our supply chain partners to do the same.
+Pulp production is a resource-intensive process that can lead to air and water emissions that impact overall environmental quality.
+NER has designed technology for pulp production that reduces overall emissions, does not use harmful chemicals that cannot be recycled in a closed process, minimizes air and water pollution, and water use.